BangtanAcademyCoderCrew/Project-BangPD/README.md

 The `giveApples` scheduled job runs nightly at 2am CT across all BA servers by default.

 It will search through all logbook channel messages within the previous 24 hours.

-For example, when it runs on June 13, 2023 at 2am, it will collect all logbook messages between June 12, 2023 2am - June 13, 2023 2am.
+> For example, when it runs on June 13, 2023 at 2am,
+> Bang PD will collect all logbook messages between June 12, 2023 2am - June 13, 2023 2am.

 Logbook messages already marked as completed by bang pd are ignored.
 Messages with the ignore emoji reaction from Cider Crew are ignored.